What'sNEW Apr - Jun 2023

 ...Concerted Evolution?
 A new study shows that duplicated human sequences have undergone accelerated point mutations.
 Single-nucleotide variant (SNV) density is significantly elevated (60%) in duplicated DNA when compared to unique DNA....
 (Red and dark green, respectively, in figure.)
 The team from The University of Washington School of Medicine and the UC Santa Cruz Genomics Institute estimate, "at least 23% of this increase is due to the action of interlocus gene conversion (IGC) between paralogous sequences that essentially diversify allelic copies through concerted evolution."

 Robust Software Management [incomplete] has comments on this capability.
 RSM would also facilitate macroevolution, by managing the installation (and testing, rejection, mothballing, etc.) of newly acquired programming, which HGT can supply.
-RSM is already modelled in computers, of course.
+RSM is well demonstrated in computers.

 27 Aug 2019: a striking example of convergent microevolution.

-26 Mar 2021: another possible example pertaining to the coronvirus.
+26 Mar 2021: another possible example pertaining to the coronavirus.